 Bill doesn’t think he’s a big deal.
-Regardless of his star status Bill act like one of the guys.
+Regardless of his star status, Bill acts like one of the guys.
 I know I’m not a big deal but sometimes I can act like one.
-Social Media expert and Entrepreneur Gary Vaynerchuk makes time to do interviews with first time podcasters and shows love to start ups.
+Social Media Expert and Entrepreneur Gary Vaynerchuk makes time to do interviews with first time podcasters and shows love to start ups.
 Vaynerchuck, like Murray, clearly understands where he comes and still relates to real people and their hopes and dreams.

-Now, I could have used Jesus in all these examples (and let’s be honest, Bill is no Jesus) but if you are a believer or pastor, like me, we should already be able to spot the same moments from Scripture and be living them out.
-I believe these are missing qualities from the modern Christian playbook and our world and ministries would very different if we practiced them.
+Now, I could have used Jesus in all these examples (and let’s be honest, Bill is no Jesus) but if you are a believer, like me, we should already be able to spot the same moments from Scripture and be living them out.
+I believe these are missing qualities from the modern Christian playbook and our world and ministries would be very different if we practiced them.

-So, Bill, thanks for embodying values leaders can grab a hold of and emulate even if you did not intend us to.
+So, Bill, thanks for embodying values leaders can grab a hold of and emulate even if you did not intend us to or maybe you did.

 How might your ministry or business be different if you embodied these qualities?